-In the past 30 years, Ostroff Injury Law has won thousands of vehicle collision cases.
+In the past 30 years, Ostroff Godshall Injury and Accident Lawyers has won thousands of vehicle collision cases.
 In one past case, Founding Partner Jon Ostroff and his team recovered over $4 million in settlements on behalf of four passengers injured in a Dauphin County highway crash near Hershey.
 Our dedicated personal injury attorneys will protect your legal rights and fight for your best interests.
 Reach out to our team to learn how we can help you obtain the compensation you are due.

 When Can You File a Lawsuit After a Car Wreck?

 Pennsylvania uses a “no-fault” approach to car insurance and auto accident cases.
 Under state law, every driver must purchase personal injury protection (PIP) insurance, which covers certain accident-related expenses like medical bills and car repair costs, no matter who is to blame for the incident.
 You must exhaust your PIP benefit, such as medical expenses, before you can obtain recovery of additional medical expenses from the at-fault party.

 “Limited Tort” and “Full Tort” Insurance

 In addition to PIP insurance, you must choose to purchase “limited tort” or “full tort” coverage.
 If you have limited tort insurance, you generally cannot pursue a lawsuit against the at-fault driver unless you suffered a “serious injury.”
 A serious injury is one that will result in permanent disfigurement or disability.